Yasouimo/Portfolio/README.md

 - Direct links to GitHub repositories and live demos
 - Responsive project cards with hover effects

+### 💼 Professional Experiences
+- **NEW**: Comprehensive internship and work experience showcase
+- Detailed company profiles with logos and descriptions
+- Interactive expandable cards for each experience
+- Technology stacks and key achievements for each role
+- Duration, role, and location information
+- Direct links to project repositories
+- Bilingual support (English/French) for international accessibility

 ### 🏆 Certifications
 - Professional certifications and achievements
 - Organized display of credentials